 With that I end my list of MCU trailers that featured some foot-taping and soulful numbers.
 I think music is a integral part of movies and trailers because it is a universal language.
 Even before the international trailers drop, a good music-filled trailer will definitely unite fans worldwide.
 It's good to see more and more movies fusing their trailers with retro and modern music.
 As a music lover, it's great to know more and more about this practice.

-Are you excited for Thor: Ragnarok?
 Are there any other trailers with music that you loved?
 Comment below and let me know.